"Outdated browser detected" removal instructions

-"Outdated browser detected" is a scam that recommends to update a browser to the latest version.
-Such scam pages cannot be trusted, since scammers use them to trick people into downloading and installing various potentially unwanted applications (PUAs) or visiting questionable pages that may be designed to promote PUAs as well.
-Besides, quite often pages of this type get opened by already installed unwanted apps.
-One way or another, we strongly recommend not to trust this or other similar page, and more importantly, not to download applications that they promote.
+"Outdated browser detected" is a scam that advises computer users to update their browsers to the latest versions.
+These sites cannot be trusted, since scammers use them to trick people into downloading and installing potentially unwanted applications (PUAs) or visiting dubious web pages that might also be designed to promote PUAs.
+Furthermore, the sites are generally opened by PUAs already installed on the system.
+Therefore, do not trust this or other similar sites.
+More importantly, do not to download the applications that they promote.

-This scam might occur on different browsers, including Mozilla Firefox, Google Chrome, Internet Explorer and so on.
-It is very likely that by agreeing to update the browser people either get redirected to some shady, potentially malicious page or download a fake installer/updater.
-If launched, these setups install unwanted applications.
-These apps could be various system optimizers such as Adroit System Care, mBytes System Care and so on, or apps like browser hijackers and adware.
-Browser hijackers change browser settings and force users to use/visit some questionable address (typically, a fake search engine).
-They also gather various information, for example, IP addresses, geolocations, addresses of visited sites, entered search queries, etc. Their developers share all gathered data with third parties (potentially, cyber criminals).
-Both parties misuse it to generate revenue.
-Besides, some of the information might contain sensitive details.
-Adware-type apps can be designed to collect data too.
-However, their main purpose is to display various annoying and unreliable advertisements.
-They show coupons, banners, pop-up ads, surveys and so on.
-When clicked, these ads either cause downloads/installations of unwanted apps or open potentially malicious pages.
-One way or another, clicking them is not doing any good.
-No matter what is the goal of "Outdated browser detected" scam, it should not be trusted.
-If it cannot be closed in a normal way (by closing opened window or tab), then we recommend to close the whole browser through Task Manager.
-Note, it is not recommended to reopen the closed browsing session, doing this will open the same scam page again.
+This scam might occur on different browsers, including Mozilla Firefox, Google Chrome, Internet Explorer, and so on.
+By agreeing to update the browser, people might be redirected to a dubious, potentially malicious site or download a fake installer/updater.
+If launched, these set-ups install PUAs - various system optimizers such as Adroit System Care, mBytes System Care, etc. or apps such as browser hijackers and adware.
+Browser hijackers change browser settings and force users to open a dubious URL (typically, of a fake search engine).
+They also gather information such as, for example, IP addresses, geolocations, addresses of visited sites, entered search queries, etc. Developers share the data with third parties (potentially, cyber criminals).
+Both parties misuse the details to generate revenue.
+Some of the information might contain sensitive details.
+Adware-type apps can also be designed to collect data, however, their main purpose is to display various annoying and dubious advertisements.
+They show coupons, banners, pop-up ads, surveys, and so on.
+When clicked, these ads cause download/installation of unwanted apps or open potentially malicious web pages.
+Therefore, clicking them is not advisable.
+No matter what the purpose of the "Outdated browser detected" scam, it should not be trusted.
+If it cannot be removed by closing the window or tab, we recommend that you close the entire browser process through Task Manager.
+Note: do not reopen the closed browsing session, since this will return you to the scam site.

 |Name||"Outdated browser detected" virus|